bbauska/Coursera-Bootstrap/readme.md

 Then grunt-filerev.

-You\'ll see the reason for using filerev in a short while, and then grunt-usemin, and save def and then, install all this grunt modules.
+You&apos;ll see the reason for using filerev in a short while, and then grunt-usemin, and save def and then, install all this grunt modules.

 Once all of them have been installed, the next step is to go and